lando/core/examples/list/README.md

 # Should output tabular data with --format table
 lando list --all --format table | grep Key | grep Value

-# Should return a specified path when given with lando list
+# Should return a specified path when given with --path
 lando list --all --path "[0].service" | grep web4

 # Should return --path without preceding index if array has size 1